tywalch/electrodb/README.md

 ```

 ### `Put` Record
-Provide all *required* Attributes as defined in the model to create a new record.
-ElectroDB will enforce any defined defined validations, defaults, casting, and field aliasing.
+Provide all *required* Attributes as defined in the model to create a new record. **ElectroDB** will enforce any defined validations, defaults, casting, and field aliasing.
 ```javascript
 let store = {
 	storeId: "LatteLarrys",